What is roseola?

 - Fever rises above 104°F (40°C) repeatedly for a child of any age

-- Has had a seizure
+- Child has had a seizure

 In rare cases, a child with roseola will experience a febrile seizure due to the rapid rise in body temperature.
 During this common childhood seizure, the child may lose consciousness for a brief period of time and jerk his arms, legs, or head for up to five minutes.
 If this happens, the AAP advises parents to take the following actions: